TeddouX/Noctis/README.md

 # Unknown Engine: a simplistic game engine
 /!\ In developement
 Trying to reach a ratio of at least 1 comment for 10 lines of code (currently 1/12.7, 320 comments for 4050 loc).
-Linux support will not come for a long moment.
+Linux support is not planned.

 ### Credits
 - [Assimp](https://github.com/assimp/assimp) - The official Open-Asset-Importer-Library